What Zorro Does Now That He’s Free

 What Zorro Knows

-Zorro, the Red-tailed Hawk, was born with the potential attributes of a gifted aerial hunter.
+Zorro was born with the potential attributes of a gifted aerial hunter.
 That imperative defines him – he hasn’t a wide choice of vocations.
 Some of these attributes came fully developed; some developed with learning and practice.
 Some responses and actions are hormone driven: the urge to find a mate.
-Some require a lifetime of shaping: prey animals don’t want to die, and Zorro has to learn how to out-think and out-maneuver them.
-Zorro’s reaction times are much faster than ours; this greatly alters the way the world looks and feels.
+Some require a lifetime of shaping: prey animals don’t want to die, and Zorro has to learn how to out-think and out-maneuver them well enough to survive.
+Zorro’s reaction times are much faster than ours and his visual acuity is about ten times greater.
+These attributes greatly alter the way the world looks and feels.
 Yet, as Darwin pointed out more than 100 years ago, all vertebrates share basic biology, including brain/nerve structures – that is, cognition and emotion.
 Different?
 Of course.
 Lesser?
-Not in Zorro’s world.
+Not so.
+Each animal has a brain (and senses) fine-tuned to allow him to thrive in a certain world.
+To be a jack-of-all-trades requires too many expensive tools for most wild things.
+And I think it’s safe to say that emotion drives us all: we humans aren’t of one mind about what emotion is, exactly, but we seem to agree that it is a conscious experience of attraction or repulsion of some strength.
+The desire to live, anticipation, fear, grief, rage, pleasure, love.
+Some still argue that other animals do not have consciousness, but that is surely a sophistry.

 1. Zorro was born with the urge to chase and hunt.
 He knew he needed meat and refused fruits and vegetables.
-For the first month, he had to be fed: tiny strips of flesh his parents gave him.
+For the first month, he had to be fed tiny strips of flesh.
+His parents prepared his food and put it into his open mouth.
 Then larger hunks, then bone, then he was able to tear his own meat.
 At 30 days, he was still dependent, but he knew what he wanted and needed.
-At this point, he was brought to live with humans.
+At this point, he became ill and was brought to live with humans.
 We can’t really know the extent of the changes this made in his life.
+But he left his wild home just when his parents would have introduced him to living prey.
+They would catch and immobilize a gopher or mouse and drop it in the nest for Zorro and his siblings to squabble over, kill, and eat.
+This type of support would eventually get the youngsters out of the nest and foraging.
+Human surrogates try to replicate Mom and Dad’s routine, but it is far from easy.

 Zorro had to learn how to forage for himself.
 When we met, I was the enemy.
+He was convinced I’d steal his food, even if I’d just offered it to him.
 He had to learn to know me.
+So many new things!
+But food is the language between human and hawk.
 Soon, he trusted me and I was able to hide meat or pull it on a string to begin to teach him the hunt.
 He learned things I wish he hadn’t.
 The sight of a plastic bag draws instant attention: food!
 He learned through his own perceptions; I taught by repeated actions (some inadvertent!).

 2. Zorro was born with extraordinary eyesight.
-Hawks have about a million photoreceptors per square millimeter (we have about 100,000), and four to five kinds of color receptors (we have three); some of his are double-cells; some are graced with intensifying oil droplets.
-He has two focal points in each eye and a receptor-rich strip called the infula.
+Eyes are one of the organs that show enormous differences between species and families in the animal kingdom.
+Hawks and humans share the dependency on vision.
+But the eyes of the two are vastly different (not as different as they eyes of humans vs sea creatures).
+Hawks have about a million photoreceptors per square millimeter (we have about 100,000), and four to five kinds of color receptors (we have three); some of Zorro’s are double-cells; some are graced with intensifying oil droplets.
+He has two focal points in each eye (we have one) and a receptor-rich strip we dub the infula (we don’t have this).
 He can focus on objects binocularly, as we do, but he can spot details of his prey from 8 to 10 times further away.
 He can simultaneously focus on the side, looking out for danger.
 He can follow complex action even as he dives on his prey.

 He had to learn to use his amazing eyes effectively.
 He learned that the rabbit he’d watched vanish into a bush was still there: he learned to wait.
 He learned that his box in my car meant we were going hunting.
+After a week, he’d jump from my fist into it, ready to go.
 He learned to recognize a vulture at just a glance: nothing to worry about.
-An eagle, nearly the same size, elicits acute attention.
+An eagle, nearly the same size, elicits acute attention, as does another Red-tail.
+He will not take his eyes away from an eagle or hawk while it’s in sight, no matter how hungry he is.

-3. He has keen hearing – not as keen as that of owls’, but he hears extremely well.
+3. He was born with keen hearing – not as keen as that of owls, but he hears extremely well.

 He had to learn what sounds mean.
 In one day, he learned a whistle meant food.
 After two days, I couldn’t sneak up on his mews to observe him.
 He heard me, and met my eye at the peep-hole in the door.
-He learned to recognize my voice.
-He learned the sound of my car.
+He learned to recognize the house door opening (it’s about 50 feet away from his mews).
+The sound of my voice.
+The sound of my car.
 He learned the local hawks’ voices.
 He sometimes calls out to a female Red-tail who co-owns the meadow he lives in.
 He’s silent around ravens and owls.
 Rustles in the underbrush can mean prey or predator.
 Which is it?
 Not even food draws his attention until he’s sure.

 4. Zorro has a sense, which I can’t identify, of place.
+Students of raptors say that young raptor chicks “imprint” on the nest area.
+(See the article on imprinting elsewhere on this website).
+But that is not the whole story.
 From his closed box, he knew when we approached a familiar hunting spot.
 He’d begin moving about.
 Birds seem to have an awareness of the electromagnetic field of the earth.
 An electromagnetic map in the brain?
 I rehabbed a hawk who demonstrated this long ago.
 We don’t yet understand it.

-He learned this by the time we’d been to that field twice.
+He learned this by the time we’d been to our hunting field twice.
 What cues was he absorbing, responding to?

 5. He has a sharp beak.
 He was born knowing how to use it to defend himself and tear food.